bbk-pij-2012-20/JavascriptExercises/multiple_path_stories/readme.md

 <h4>web application with no client-side javascript</h4>

-This exercise is to reproduce the simple web application that allows the user to build 'multiple path stories', as in this demo video: (http://oneis-recruitment.s3.amazonaws.com/2014/stories-web-app.mp4)
+This exercise is to produce a simple web application, that allows the user to build 'multiple path stories'.

 The exercise is to write the app without any client-side javascript.